noizy-sthlm/infisical-tutorial/scenario/section3/remedy.md

 This command will:
 - Connect your local project to your Infisical project
-- Create a `.infisical` configuration file
+- Create a `.infisical.json` configuration file
 - Set up the project structure for secret management

 ## Testing Secure Secret Management